mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp_schc.md

 ## The Three compressors described in this specification

-The document outlines three compressors utilized in Diet-ESP, which are detailed as follows:
+The document outlines the three compressors utilized in Diet-ESP, which are detailed as follows:

 1. Inner IP Compression (IIPC): This process pertains to the compression and decompression of the IP packet protected by ESP.
 For outbound packets, the ESP incorporates the compressed Inner IP (IIP) into the ESP Data Payload (refer to {{fig-esp}}).
 In the case of inbound packets, decompression occurs after the compressed IIP is retrieved from the Data Payload within the Clear Text ESP packet.